Canon 60D vs Sony A9

 - More modern: Reflects 6 years and 7 months of technical progress since the 60D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the A9 is the clear winner of the contest (22 : 9 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the A9 is the clear winner of the contest (25 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 60D vs Sony A9